So what is worry?

 Both worry and rumination are common in anxiety and depression, and are hard to separate when someone is repetitively thinking over difficulties as negative thinking about the past can lead into negative thoughts about the future and vice versa.

-It’s that thought that keeps troubling your mind, repeating itself and refusing to leave you alone.
 It’s the reason you’re staring at the ceiling at night unable to fall asleep and it’s what makes you doubt your actions and choices: worry.

 The link between worry, depression and anxiety